asymppdc/asympPDC/README.md

 ## Our diagrammatic view of connectivity measures

 The figure bellow shows  schematically the connectivity, Granger causality and allied concepts developed along the last half-century.
-The measures inside the yellow area are those implemented in **The AsympPDC Package**.
+The measures inside the yellow area are those implemented in **The asympPDC Package**.

 <img title="" src="./connectivity_measures_in_asymppdc.png" alt="" data-align="inline">